| They

 just also be a damaged clutch boss or face.

-make a little more noise than usual when they are running on a much reduced
+frequently make a little more noise than usual when they are running on

-charge.
+a much reduced charge.
 Sometimes all they need is a full charge of refrigerant.
-It is

-also worth saying that my twenty seven year old Mercedes has a noisy compressor
+It is also worth saying that my thirty year old Mercedes has a noisy compressor

 - I've added a little too much oil and I turn the radio up a little but